PersonifyJS/personify.js/README.md

 `function (data, err)`

-- `data` is the parsed data received from Twitter.
+- `data` is the parsed data received from IBM Watson.
 - callback is required for all methods.

 -------

 #Find your OAuth credentials

-Anything in the Twitter API:

-Go here to create an app and get OAuth credentials (if you haven't already): https://dev.twitter.com/apps/new
+Go here to create a Twitter app and get OAuth credentials (if you haven't already): https://dev.twitter.com/apps/new

 In order to use IBM Watson, you need to:
--Register for an IBM Bluemix account: http://www-01.ibm.com/software/bluemix/ -Create an App
+- Register for an IBM Bluemix account: http://www-01.ibm.com/software/bluemix/
+- Create an App
--Add a User Modeling service
+- Add a User Modeling service
--From there you can get your credentials
+- From there you can get your credentials

 #How do I run the tests?